smartinternz02/SBSPS-Challenge-9431-Visual-Analytics-Recommendation-system-for-Digital-Marketers/README.md

 https://predictor-magnumopus.herokuapp.com/

-we made a static webpage with good design and catchy attraction towards user attraction that details are also attached in files
+A static webpage is also designed.